CloudSecLuke/cloudsecluke.github.io/README.md

 🚀 Projects and Contributions:

-OpenCTI Deployment
+OpenCTI Deployment:

 I deployed OpenCTI via Docker on AWS using Terraform.
 This project showcases my ability to deploy threat intelligence platforms in cloud environments, with a focus on automation to streamline deployment and scalability.

-Sports Analytics Modeling
+Sports Analytics Modeling:

 Developed statistical models to provide predictive analytics for betting odds based on historical trends, weather conditions, and other factors.
 I primarily use Python and Jupyter notebooks for this work.

 🎓 Active Certifications: